ervandew/eclim/doc/content/install.rst

 possibly dbus and hal, but as long as Xvfb continues to run, you should be able to ignore these errors.

-The first time you start eclimd you may want to omit the 'start' argument so that you can see the output on the console to ensure that eclimd starts correctly.
+The first time you start eclimd you may want to omit the '-b' argument so that you can see the output on the console to ensure that eclimd starts correctly.